-Dec 22, 2015 | End of the year summary
+December 22nd, 2015 | End of the Year Summary.

 The end of the year is coming, which is a perfect occasion for little considerations of what happened in 2015, and what is, hopefully, about to happen in 2016.
 Some of my goals were achieved and some other goals I have to put on hold.
 However, in general, I feel that I am going towards the right direction.